Cosmic-Ide/Cosmic-IDE/docs/development-guide.md

 Public plugin contracts require stable ids and data-oriented types.
 If an incompatible API change is necessary, document the migration in [Plugin architecture](plugin-architecture.md) and update sample code.
-Keep README claims limited to behavior present on the documented branch.
+Limit README claims to behavior present on the documented branch.

 ## Pull requests